 This section presents data on factors related to the health and wellbeing of pregnant women, children and young people including child health profiles.
-It is maintained by the National Child and Maternal Health Intelligence Network.

 By using these indicators local organisations can work in partnership to plan and commission evidence-based services based on local need.
 The profiles allow comparison between the outcomes in local populations with others in order to identify and learn from better performing areas.